Safely manage Python environment on Azure HDInsight using Script Action

 An Apache Spark cluster on HDInsight.
 For instructions, see Create Apache Spark clusters in Azure HDInsight.

 If you do not already have a Spark cluster on HDInsight Linux, you can run script actions during cluster creation.
 Visit the documentation on how to use custom script actions.

 Support for open-source software used on HDInsight clusters

 The Microsoft Azure HDInsight service uses an ecosystem of open-source technologies formed around Apache Hadoop.
 Microsoft Azure provides a general level of support for open-source technologies.
-For more information, see the Support Scope section of the Azure Support FAQ website.
+For more information, see Azure Support FAQ website.
 The HDInsight service provides an additional level of support for built-in components.